Mummy berry is not a seasonal breakfast cereal. Instead, it is a fungal disease of blueberries.

 Onion maggot lifecycle

 Adult flies lay eggs on leaves, shoots, and bulbs of host plants.
 These hosts include onions, leeks, and, to a lesser extent, garlic.
 Flower bulbs are also susceptible to onion maggot feeding.
 When the eggs hatch, onion maggots start feeding and feed they do!
 You can find up to 50 onion maggots in a single bulb!
 After they have eaten their fill, the larvae move into the nearby soil where they will pupate.
 These damaged areas provide points of entry for many other fungal and bacterial pathogens.

 Crop rotation is your best defense against onion maggots.
 Since the adult forms can fly, there is only so much you can do.
 Row covers may help, but it is difficult to time their use properly.
 Yellow sticky traps can be used to monitor for adult flies.

-Luckily for Bay Area gardeners, our cool, wet winters slow larval growth.
-In our area, more damage occurs while onions are in storage than in the field.
+Luckily for most gardeners, cold, wet winters slow larval growth.
+More damage occurs while onions are in storage than in the field.
 You can protect your onion harvest from damage by thoroughly brushing off onions before putting them into storage, and regularly monitoring harvested onions.

-Cabbage maggots are a serious pest of plants in the cabbage (Brassica) family.
+Cabbage maggots are a serious pest of plants in the cabbage family (Brassica).

 What starts out as a single, tiny fly can turn into 300 squirming, gnawing slugs of destruction in just two or three days.
 And you may never see them before it is too late.
 Cauliflower and Brussels sprouts are more likely to be attacked, but broccoli, cabbage, turnips, radishes, rutabagas, and mustard plants are also vulnerable, especially in cool, wet weather.